Drip & espresso

 House-roasted

-Ask what’s on the bar today.
+Ask what’s on today.
 Pour over by the cup.
 Cold brew through the warm months.
-The kids’ chocolate milk is also house-made because of course it is.
+The kids’ chocolate milk is made here too.

 On the bar

 Several house-roasted profiles.
 Espresso, americano, latte, cappuccino, cortado.
 Cold brew through the warmer months.
-Stay for the chai — regulars insist it is the best in Edwardsville and we are inclined to agree.
+Stay for the chai.
+It travels with people.

 Pressed paninis, the turkey-and-pesto, The Kim chicken salad, club, BLT.
 Each one built on bread we baked this morning.
 Lunch runs Tuesday through Thursday from the bar.